Class: Estrogen Agonists-Antagonists

 ATC Class: G03XC01

 Medically reviewed by Drugs.com.
 Last updated on Nov 4, 2019.

 Uses for Raloxifene Hydrochloride

-Reduction in the incidence of invasive breast cancer in postmenopausal women at high risk for developing the disease.1 109 113 Effect comparable to that of tamoxifen in reducing the risk of invasive breast cancer (STAR trial).1 109 113 No effect on the risk of lobular carcinoma in situ or ductal carcinoma in situ (STAR trial).113 Effect on breast cancer incidence in women with BRCA1 or BRCA2 genetic mutations not established.1
+Reduction in the incidence of invasive breast cancer in postmenopausal women at high risk for developing the disease.1 109 113 117 118 Long-term follow-up (approximately 7 years) demonstrated reduced efficacy compared with tamoxifen in reducing the risk of invasive breast cancer (STAR trial).1 109 113 120 121 123 Effect on breast cancer incidence in women with BRCA1 or BRCA2 genetic mutations not established.1

 Raloxifene Hydrochloride Dosage and Administration

 Available as raloxifene hydrochloride; dosage expressed in terms of the salt.1

 Reduction in the Incidence of Invasive Breast CancerOral

 60 mg daily.1 Optimum duration of therapy unknown.1 ASCO recommends a treatment duration of 5 years.117 122 If a patient is receiving raloxifene as treatment for osteoporosis, for which breast cancer reduction is a secondary goal, ASCO suggests that treatment duration may be extended beyond 5 years.117 122